luismiguelcasadodiaz/inception/README.md

 ######

 ### docker compose
 Uses a docker-compose.yml file to configure my microservices ecosystem.
-I need to use version 3.8 of configuration syntax accordingly with m version of docker and docker compose
+I need to use version 3.8 of the configuration syntax accordingly to my version of Docker and docker compose

 Inception requires the configuration of 3 services
 + nginx